For showtimes, click here.

-While best known for playing Frankenstein’s monster, Boris Karloff proves in The Body Snatcher that not all monsters have bolts in their neck.
-Karloff plays John Gray, a creepy man with a pulse for finding dead bodies.
-The character couldn’t have been more different than his portrayer though, as Director Robert Wise said of Karloff: “He was a highly educated and sensitive and well-read man with great taste.”
+While best known for playing Frankenstein’s monster, Boris Karloff proves in The Body Snatcher that not all monsters have bolts in their necks.
+But his creepy character couldn't have been more different than his true personality.
+As Director Robert Wise said of Karloff, “He was a highly educated, sensitive, and well-read man with great taste.”

 Take a look behind the scenes into Karloff’s The Body Snatcher below.

-Originally Karloff’s character had a much smaller role in Robert Louis Stevenson’s short story inspired by a true tale of men who sold their victim’s bodies.
-Producer Val Lewton believed that the part, once expanded, would lend itself perfectly for Karloff.
+Originally, Karloff’s character had a much smaller role in Robert Louis Stevenson’s short story, which was inspired by a true tale of men who sold their victim’s bodies.
+Producer Val Lewton believed that if the part was expanded that it would lend itself perfectly to Karloff.

 2. Karloff cared about the film.

-After donning monster attire for several years, Karloff left Universal, hoping to find other opportunities.
+Tired of monster films, Karloff left Universal, hoping to find other opportunities.
 Karloff saw The Body Snatcher as a chance to play a wider range of emotion.
 Director Robert Wise said, "I realized how much more there was to him than those monster creatures with which he had been identified so strongly.
-I think [he] was absolutely first-rate.”
+I think he was absolutely first-rate.”

 3. Karloff was the opposite of his character.

 Despite his star status and back pain during the production, Karloff was “marvelous” to work with and often left his dressing room door open for visitors.
 At the wrap party, he even autographed pictures for anyone who asked.
 Robert Clarke said, "I never worked with any man that I had more admiration for."